utils-lists 4.0.2

 constexpr

-Construct a statically allocated list node (bss initialised).
+Construct a statically allocated list node (BSS initialised).

 Warning

-Code analysis may trigger:
+Code analysis tools may report:

 • Member previous_ was not initialized in constructor

-• Member next_ was not initialized in constructor
+• Member next_ was not initialized in constructor These warnings are expected and can be safely ignored in this context.

-Definition at line 132 of file inlines.h.
+Definition at line 189 of file lists-inlines.h.

 ◆ ~static_double_list_links()